-President Monson has asked that we pray for "those areas where our influence is limited and where we are not allowed to share the gospel freely."15 As we earnestly and unitedly petition our Father in Heaven, the Lord will continue to open important doors for us.
+President Monson has asked that we pray for "those areas where our influence is limited and where we are not allowed to share the gospel freely."
+As we earnestly and unitedly petition our Father in Heaven, the Lord will continue to open important doors for us.

 We also pray for our own opportunities to share the gospel.
-The Apostle Peter said, "Be ready always to give an answer to every man that asketh . . . a reason [for] the hope that is in you."16
+The Apostle Peter said, "Be ready always to give an answer to every man that asketh . . . a reason [for] the hope that is in you."

-With the confusion17 and commotion18 of today's world, it's not surprising that fewer people are attending their places of worship.
+With the confusion and commotion of today's world, it's not surprising that fewer people are attending their places of worship.
 Although many want to be closer to God and to better understand the purpose of life, they have unanswered questions.
-Many have hearts open to the truth, but as the prophet Amos described, "they [are running] to and fro [seeking] the word of the Lord, and [cannot] find it."19 You can help answer their questions.
-In your everyday conversations you can add to their faith in Christ.20
+Many have hearts open to the truth, but as the prophet Amos described, "they [are running] to and fro [seeking] the word of the Lord, and [cannot] find it."
+You can help answer their questions.
+In your everyday conversations you can add to their faith in Christ.

 The Savior said: "Hold up your light that it may shine unto the world.
-Behold I am the light which ye shall hold up."21 you need them.22 Opportunities will open to you.
-Faith will overcome doubt, and the Lord will bless you with your very own miracles.
+Behold I am the light which ye shall hold up."

 I promise you, as you pray to know with whom to speak, names and faces will come into your mind.
-Words to speak will be given in the very moment
+Words to speak will be given in the very moment you need them.
+Opportunities will open to you.
+Faith will overcome doubt, and the Lord will bless you with your very own miracles.